exasol/public-knowledgebase/Connect-with-Exasol/hive-virtual-schema-with-ssl-fails-with-no-such-file-or-directory-for-ssltruststore.md

 ### Physical BucketFS location

-This is the location where the file is actually stored on disk.
+This is absolute path of the truststore file in the COS filesystem context..

 ```text
 /exa/data/bfsdefault/buckethive/example-truststore.jks